 Add in all remaining ingredients including the tomatoes and stir well to combine.
 The pasta should be submerged in the sauce, but the sauce shouldn’t cover the pasta by too much.

-Put on the lid, set the valve to sealing and turn on manual high pressure for 6-7 minutes.
-6 minutes for al dente, 7 for well done.
+Put on the lid, set the valve to sealing and turn on manual high pressure for 6 minutes.

 Once done, set the valve to venting after 5 minutes, let the rest of the pressure release naturally, remove the lid and stir.
 If the pasta isn’t as well cooked as you would like, set to the saute function and let simmer until done, adding more veggie broth if it needs it.